Synthyra/SpeedrunningPLMs/README.md

 However, training pLMs, specifically the large-scale semi-supervised pretraining, has been historically quite expensive - the type of cost only large tech companies, or sponsorships through large tech companies, can afford.
 Luckily, the Natural Language Processing (NLP) community has seen astronomical talent and money investments since the rise in popularity of AI chat bots.
 Additionally, the data repositories of protein sequences continue to dramatically grow due to the dissapearing costs associated with genome sequencing combined with improvements to genome annotation.
 The pLM community gets to plug into both of these rapidly advancing spaces to continually enhance the types of analysis and affordability behind our models.

 The large cost associated with pLM pretraining was notably questioned in the [AMPLIFY](https://www.biorxiv.org/content/10.1101/2024.09.23.614603v1.full) paper, where popular pLMs were reproduced at a fraction of the cost due to modern NLP techniques.
 In tandem, they argued that pLMs should be retrained often due to the frequent quality and size upgrades to sequence repositories.
 Then, we noticed the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt).
-The contributors to NanGPT where speeding up (the already ridiculously fast) llm.c GPT2 speedrun, now down to less than 3 minutes from a 45 minute starting point.
+The contributors to NanGPT were speeding up (the already ridiculously fast) llm.c GPT2 speedrun, now down to less than 3 minutes from a 45 minute starting point.
 The cost of reproducing a leading 2019 language model? ~**$1.13**.
 Now that is the type of cost that is truly democratizing!

 And so, this repository is our attempt to take PLM training to the next level.
 We have gathered the non-trivial improvements to the vanilla transformer architecture, typical optimizers, dataloading and distributed training, as well as high quality modern meta-genomic datasets to speedrun pLM pretraining between ~$10-100.
 The preliminary results are promising, with several runs in the $10-100 range matching the validation loss of ESM2-650 and ESMC-300 models, often using a fraction of the parameters as well.
 So the project is done, right?
 Not quite.